wongcarmina7/se_project_aroundtheus/README.md

 **Intro**

 This project is a way of displaying images of various travel destinations across the United States.
 It is responsive to fit different screen sizes.
+This webpage has the ability to edit profile, also add and delete cards.
+The like button is fully functional as well.
 **Figma**

 - [Link to the project on Figma](https://www.figma.com/file/ii4xxsJ0ghevUOcssTlHZv/Sprint-3%3A-Around-the-US?node-id=0%3A1)